Configuration¶

 The remote schema mirrors the local SQLite layout

-(see schema).
-Only the connections table name is
+connections table name is configurable (via connections_table),

-configurable (via connections_table), which lets multiple hosts share
+which lets multiple hosts share one server with their own

-one server with their own connections_<host> table each while reusing
+connections_<host> table each while reusing the shared executables /

-the shared executables / domains / addresses reference tables.
+domains / addresses reference tables.

 Example, ship logs to a MariaDB server with a per-host table: